joemcmahon/go-blocktor/README.md

 # Blocktor
-Simple application to block requests from TOR network, based from https://check.torproject.org/.
+Simple application to block requests from TOR network, based from https://check.torproject.org/ and iptables rules.

 ## Compile